 You should not book any travel outside the UK until after you have received your new visa back from the Home Office.
 Remember, even though you retain your passport during the application process, you must not travel as this will mean your application is withdrawn.

-- Evidence: If you are a country on the Differential Requirement List, then the UKVI may contact you to request your finance and your academic qualifications.
+- Evidence: If you are a country on the Differential Requirement List, then the UKVI may contact you to request your finance and your academic qualifications, unless you have been here for 12 consecutive months.
 Contact us immediately if this happens.
 If you do not send the required documents in the time specified by the UKVI, then your visa application will be refused.

 - Immigration Health Charge: The visa application form does not always correctly calculate the Immigration Health Charge so you may get an email from the UKVI asking you to pay more.
 You can check this with us first.

 - Credibility interviews: Very occasionally, the UKVI asks for a student to attend an interview before deciding their visa.
 Contact us if you are asked to do this.
 See more information about credibility interviews.

 How long will it take for my visa decision? (processing time)

 - Standard Service - The Home Office aim to process all applications within 8 weeks of your biometrics being taken.

 - Priority Service - You should receive a decision within 5 working days of your biometrics being taken.